rjones18/AWS-App-Runner-Python-Application/README.md

 # AWS-Elasticbeanstalk-Application
-In this project, I created a flask app using Python and deploy the application on to Elastic Beanstalk.
+In this project, I created a flask app using Python, HTML, and CSS and deployed the application on to Elastic Beanstalk.
 I also gave the site a custom domain name using Route 53.

 Link to Website: http://rjcloud.reggiestestdomain.com/